hexagontk/hexagon/port_http_server/README.md

 Static files location must be configured before route mapping.
 If your application has no routes, init() must be called manually after location is set.

+TODO Order and priority against routes.

 #### MIME types

+The MIME types of static files are calculated from the file extension using the MIME utilities of the Hexagon core module

 <!--
 ### Testing